slevinln/Malinois-For-You-Guide/README.md

 ### Newsletter

 Users can subscribe to the newsletter by inputting their name and email address; upon submitting, they are redirected through a thank-you-page back to the landing page.

+### Colors

+Three colors were used in the project: lightyellow, lightskyblue and black for the text.
+The colors contrast each other nicely without making it difficult to read or distracting from the content.
+They also don't strain the eyes.

 ## General Page Structure